In Trump style, senators' tweet dashed GOP health care hopes

 The announcement, coming after some 10 days of conversations between the men, stunned official Washington and left Majority Leader Mitch McConnell at least two votes short in the closely divided Senate from being able to move forward with the GOP bill, effectively sinking the measure.
 It landed shortly after Trump dined with a group of senators to discuss strategy – unwittingly plotting a plan that would immediately become outdated.

-Sen. John Cornyn, the second-ranking Republican leader, had been talking to the two conservative senators Monday, but found out about their defection after the White House dinner of rosemary-grilled rib eye and summer vegetable succotash.
-Cornyn said he “had no idea it was coming.”
+Sen. John Cornyn, the second-ranking Republican leader, found out about Lee’s defection after the White House dinner of rosemary-grilled rib eye and summer vegetable succotash.
+He “had no idea it was coming,” Cornyn said.

 Another Republican, South Carolina Sen. Lindsey Graham, found out from TV news.